Have you finished step four?

 If you have Humi’s Time Off module, you can set up your time off policies to automate this!

-In addition, you should remind employees to complete and provide new TD1 Federal and TD1 Provincial forms for any additional tax credits.
+So, remind employees to complete and provide new TD1 Federal and TD1 Provincial forms.

 Review these employee settings in case an employee’s situation has changed.
 In some cases, an employee's exemption status for statutory deductions (i.e. income tax, EI, or CPP), may change.

-To get the new year off to a good start, you should confirm the following employees:
+To get the new year off to a good start, you should take a few minutes to confirm the following for your employees: